Advice from a bar passer

 So here’s the takeaway: this can work for you.
 Even if you’ve never meditated or tried something like this before, give yourself just a couple minutes a day to practice this technique.

-Visualizing the bar exam experience and your emotions around it could have a huge impact on your mindset heading into that first day of testing.
+Visualizing the bar exam experience and your emotions around it can have a huge impact on your mindset heading into that first day of testing.

 -- Drew Amoroso